seasunflower/pdfchatbot/README.md

 ## How to Activate the Virtual Environment
 Open Command Prompt or your preferred terminal.

-Navigate to your project directory (where myenv is located) by running:
+Navigate to your project directory (where env is located) by running:

 ```
  cd path\to\your\project